AstrantVdev/AstrantVdev.github.io/_posts/rust/2023-09-25-rust_by_example.md

 # 9.2.3

 Using closures as fn parameter requiring generics (traits: `Fn`, `FnMut`, or `FnOnce`) which dictate how a closure captures variables from the enclosing scope.
+- `Fn` for closures that capture immutable variables
+- `FnMut` atmost for closures that capture mutable variables
+- `FnOnce` atmost for closures that consumme variables

 ```rust
 // `F` must implement `Fn` for a closure which takes no